If you’d like to contact us by email: email@example.com

 Jim is currently a Consultant at Slalom Consulting.

 His path with DevOpsDays started in 2015 when he attended both Dallas and Austin, and has continued every year since.
-He volunteered for Dallas the first time in 2019, and Dallas 2020 will be his first time as an organizer.
+He volunteered for DevOpsDays DFW the first time in 2019, was an organizer for DevOpsDays Texas 2021, and returns as an organizer for this year’s DFW event.

 John-Paul is based in Dallas and has a CSE degree from Southern Methodist University.
 In his off time he enjoys playing soccer, listening to music, running a homelab, reading tech books, and working on projects in his garage.